An Access Licence is required when one owner requires access to another owner’s land, air space or property.

-The simply answer to this is “No”, a neighbouring owner can refuse the request for access and does not need to provide any reasoning for the refusal.
+The simply answer to this is “No”, a neighboring owner can refuse the request for access and does not need to provide any reasoning for the refusal.

-It is the neighbouring owner’s land at the end of the day, therefore they are at their liberty to decide how it is used and by who.
+It is the neighboring owner’s land at the end of the day, therefore they are at their liberty to decide how it is used and by who.

 Who Pays for the Access Licence Cost:

-The owner undertaking the construction works will pay for the Access Licence costs as they are benefiting from the access and licence.
+The owner undertaking the construction works will pay for the Access Licence costs as they are benefiting from the access and license.

-It would also be unreasonable for the neighbouring owner to have to cover the cost of the Access Licence for works that do not benefit them.
+It would also be unreasonable for the neighboring owner to have to cover the cost of the Access Licence for works that do not benefit them.

 Access Licence Fixed Costs:

-All of our Access Licence costs are fixed and will include information review, site inspections, the drafting, agreement and service of the licence.
+All of our Access Licence costs are fixed and will include information review, site inspections, drafting, agreement, and service of the license.

 Access Licence Fees start from £1,150 + VAT